AndriiBuhalo/roots/README.md

 * ...

+## DATABASE ENV
     GEM DOTENV - helps us load environment variables from .env to `ENV` in * development, and add .env for .gitignore.
 This is necessary to protect our data.
+    You need copy .env.local.template and add it's to your .env.local in roots directory

+    DATABASE_URL="postgres://postgres:MyPassword@localhost:5432"

+    use ENV variable "DATABASE_URL"

+    which you create in the .env.local file in the root directory and add this file for .gitignore file

+    DATABASE_URL="postgres://postgres:MyPassword@localhost:5432"

+    where postgres - it's 'username' in your database.yml file MyPassword - it's 'password' in your database.yml file localhost - it's 'localhost' in your database.yml file 5432 - it's 'port' in your database.yml file